 1. Clean your HVAC unit

 Your HVAC gets a lot of use in the summer months.
 A poorly maintained unit works less efficiently, costing you more money.
 Schedule routine maintenance to ensure it’s clean and ready for summer.
-Routine HVAC maintenance could cost between $60 and $200, depending on the complexity of the inspection.
+Routine HVAC maintenance could cost between $175 and $350, depending on the complexity of the inspection.
 For a cheaper DIY option, you can replace the filters on your HVAC unit before summer to clear out any debris.

-2. Schedule your thermostat
+2. Adjust your thermostat setting

 3. Seal drafty windows or doors